BlackArch/blackarch/docs/HOWTO-DEV.md

 ## Website

-Can be located in the [blackarch-website](https://github.com/BlackArch/blackarch-site) repository, it is currently starting the process of being rebuilt, talk to Noptrix and other devs on the Discord or IRC for more info.
+Can be located in the [blackarch-website](https://github.com/BlackArch/blackarch-site) repository, it is currently starting the process of being rebuilt, talk to Noptrix and other devs on the Discord or Matrix for more info.

 ## On-Boarding for new developers